A mind-set that admits to things like logic and intuition; not necessarily those things by our definitions, but things

 The elcor resemble elephants without trunks that have been crossed with gorillas and stand about two meters tall at the shoulder.
 As their communication relies heavily on body language and pheromones (both too subtle for other species to decipher), they lack the ability to talk in anything but a flat monotone, which they compensate for by beginning their sentences by stating the emotional state of their statement, even when it is "With barely contained terror: Fine have it your way.".
 However, except for their body size and unusual speech, they appear perfectly normal when interacting with other species.

 On the edge between Starfish Alien and Eldritch Abomination lies the Thorian.
 Described as a plant, it resembles more a giant growth of fungus that has lived for thousands of years and can use its spores to take telepathic control of other creatures and even produce crude humanoid spawns to defend it.
 As it can absorb the memories of creatures it consumes, it has seemingly limitless knowledge about the galaxy.

 The geth look humanoid in shape, but that is because they were designed to work in homes, factories, military installations, and hospitals made for the humanoid quarians who built them.
 However, the bodies are actually just mobile server platforms for the actual geth, which are relatively simple computer programs that can move between platforms at will.
 An average platform houses a few hundred of these runtimes, making every geth a Mind Hive.

 The Reapers look like a kilometer-long armored cuttlefish with Glowing Eyes of Doom... and they borrowed that appearance from the Leviathans, the race that created them.
 The Leviathans themselves have the same body shape but a more organic and somewhat insectoid appearance with a gray, chitinous-looking shell instead of black, metallic armor.
-Oh, and the Reapers can Mind Control organic beings while the Leviathans can mind control REAPERS.